jestebanrojas/ML2/README.md

               - Eliminate outliers: Let the data not beig affected by the outliers
               - Normalize the data: It helps to have the data in the same scale
               - Apply a crossvalidation: To improve the components selection
+              - Some literature says to use Kernel PCA prior to use PCA.
 ----------------------------------------------------------------------

+- // The task8.py shows an implementation of some of the described techniques.

 ----------------------------------------------------------------------
 ----------------------------------------------------------------------